Shahi snan in Haridwar: Lakhs ignore Covid concerns to take holy dip | Law-Order

 Throwing caution to the wind amid rising cases of coronavirus, lakhs of people congregated Wednesday on the ghats in Haridwar to take a dip in the Ganga during the third shahi snan of the Kumbh mela.

-Over 13.5 lakh people, including sadhus from 13 akhadas, had bathed in the Ganga up to a little before sunset, the office of the Inspector General of Police (Mela) Sanjay Gunjyal said.
+Over 13.5 lakh people, including sadhus from 13 akhadas, had bathed in the Ganga by the end of a day on which the authorities faced another scare -– a fire at one of the tents in the sprawling mela area.

+Five people suffered minor injuries when a ‘pandal’ in Vivekananda Ashram caught fire, Kumbh mela’s chief fire officer Narendra Singh Kunwar said.
+The ashram is at Kankhal, a few kilometres away from the main Har ki Pairi ghat.

 Uttarakhand Chief Secretary Om Prakash said the number of devotees at the third shahi snan – said to be the most important in a series of four -- was much less than expected due to the coronavirus pandemic.